Choose another writer in this calendar:

 At the age of 33, Bachmann was appointed to the newly created position as chair of poetics at the University of Frankfurt, where she lectured on poetry and the existential situation of the writer.
 Her interest in the limits of linguistic expression led her to study Ludwig Wittgenstein, of whom she also published an essay.
 However, after Anrufung des Großen Bären (1956), written while she was living with Hans Werner Henz in Italy, Bachmann published only a few poems over a period of almost a decade.
 In mid-1960s she traveled in Egypt and Sudan.
 On the invitation of the literature critic and professor Hans Mayer he traveled in 1960 together with Hans Magnus Enzensberger and Walter Jens to the German Democratic Republic.

 For her partly autobiographical work Das dreißigste Jahr Bachmann received in 1964 the Berlin Critics Prize.
 In the same year she also received the prestigious Georg Büchner Prize and was introduced into the West Berlin Academy of Arts.
 Four years later she was awarded the Austrian National Medal.
+A revised and expanded edition of her speech, 'Ein Ort für' Zufälle' (1965, A Place for Incidents), was published with drawings by her friend Günter Grass.
 In the spring of 1973 she gave a series of readings in Poland and visited the concentration camps at Auschwitz and Birkenau.

 Bachmann's poetry showed the influence of classic antiquity, surrealism, and such diverse writers as Klopstock and Rilke.
 She often dealt with the difficulties of love, guilt, and mindless forces that can break frail human relationships.
 The tone of her poems, written in precise and formally elegant style, is mostly somber.
 Dark, powerful images refer to private anguished experiences, problems of identity, contemporary social events, and mythology.
 "Great Bear, come down, shaggy night, / cloud-coated beast with the old eyes, star eyes. / Through the thickets your paws break / shimmering with their claws, / star claws." (from Anrufung des Großen Bären) Often she has visions of future catastrophes: "Worse days are coming. / The time allotted for disavowals / Comes due the skyline. / Soon you will lace up your shoes / And drive the dogs back to the marshes." (from 'The Time Allotted') In her prose works Bachmann moved more on the social level, although her writing were highly introspective and used lyrical elements.
 Fascist threats, the interplay of ego and alter-ego, and women's experiences in a hostile, patriarchal society, were recurrent themes.